-My name is Marla (they/them or she/her).
+My name is Marla (they/she).
 I was born and raised in the midwest by a white cis woman and Black cis man both born in the early 50s and by my maternal grandmother who was born in the mid-1930s.
 I'm a small-bodied, multiply neurodivergent, Black, biracial, disabled, light skinned, genderqueer, queer femme in my 30s.
 I’m a US citizen who was raised with English as my first language in a home with mixed dialects.
-I come from a mixed class of peoples — farmers, veterans, teachers, care-takers, and so on.
-As an adult I am low-income working part-time and odd jobs with a goal to return to university (while acknowledging the toxicity & elitism that lives within academia).
+I come from a mixed class of peoples — farmers, veterans, social workers, teachers, care-takers, and so on.
 Each of these things I’ve named impacts how I move through the world.
-They shape my perspective, my privilege, my marginalization, and I work everyday to unlearn what has been passed down to me from family & culture that is rooted in colonization.
+They shape my perspective, my privilege, my marginalization, and I work everyday to unlearn what has been passed down to me from family & culture & systems that are rooted in colonization.
 I strive to be a human who tends to self, to others, and to the earth.